ccrome/whoismakingnews/content/homepage/welcome.md

 header_menu: true
 ---
 This site was set up to allow public access and verification of the data that goes into my TikTok series,
    {{% extlink text="Who's Making News for Sex Crimes Involving Children" href="https://www.tiktok.com/@newgirlny_fl" %}}.
 Scroll down for the latest numbers and free access to the full database.
-NOTE: the website is not being updated on a daily basis while I deal with three back to back trials.
-We expect to resume daily updates in mid May.
 ####

 **Here is the data summary from the latest {{< db_case_count id="case-count" >}} cases.
 The most recent case in the database is dated {{< db_latest_date id="latest-date" >}}.** This does not mean that all cases prior to that date are processed - we're currently still processing some reports from late April.
 However, note: the reports aren't reported in chronological order - which is why we have some cases that are dated more recently.